 Skip to content

-Get a FraiseQL GraphQL API running in 5 minutes.
+Get a FraiseQL GraphQL API running with your own database.
 This guide assumes you have a PostgreSQL database with tables already set up.
 For the full workflow including database setup with 🍯 Confiture, see Your First API.

 • PostgreSQL database with tables created